Adult Rashes: When to See a Doctor

 - Apply cream or ointments that contain pramoxine or hydrocortisone to stop itching.

 Need to see a healthcare provider but don’t want to wait to make an appointment?
-The friendly nurse practitioners at River’s Edge Express Clinic accept walk-in patients seven days a week.
-Conveniently located inside the Hilltop Hy-Vee in Mankato, the clinic is open Monday–Friday from 11 a.m. to 7 p.m. and weekends from 9 a.m. to 6 p.m.
+The friendly nurse practitioners at River’s Edge Hospital’s Urgent Care Department accept walk-in patients seven days a week.
+Conveniently located at the hospital’s main entrance, Urgent Care is open Monday–Friday from noon to 7:30 p.m. and weekends from 8 a.m. to 4 p.m.

 Our physical therapists are trained to effectively rehabilitate a variety of conditions and will work with you to assess your needs and design a treatment plan to meet your therapy goals.